estermabel/quizyz/README.md

 # Quizys

-It's a quiz app.
-Where, anyone with an account can create a quiz and share it with their friends so they can play it.
+It's a quiz app where anyone with an account can create a quiz and share it with their friends so they can play it.

 ## Getting Started